ehjjjj/h8/README.md

 # Learning Goals
 * Use recursion to solve complex problems.
 * Understanding the concept of pipe (|) and the command sort.
-* Test the coverage of your program using gcov command.
+* Test the coverage of your program using gcov.

 ## SORT command
 Command sort which is a  linux command for sorting lines of text files.
 It supports sorting alphabetically, in reverse order, by number, by month and can also remove duplicates.
 The sort command can also sort by items not at the beginning of the line, ignore case sensitivity and return whether a file is sorted or not.
 By default sort command will sort lines alphabetically.